Lebanon

 LibanPost |

-Between 11.10.2002 and 08.01.2003 post authorithy of Lebanon
+Between 11.10.2002 and 08.01.2003, the Post Authority of Lebanon

-The first 8 stamps are issued on
+The first 8 stamps

-"traditional" sightseeings stamps shows some famous buildings and
+some famous buildings and landscapes.

-The last two stamps of the serie are Fish fossil
+of the series depict Fish fossil

-(Nematonotus longispinus), issued on 22.11.2002 and Amber with insect
+Nematonotus longispinus), issued on 22.11.2002 and Amber with included insect

-(Libanobythus milk) inside, issued on 08.01.2003.
+Libanobythus milkii), issued on 08.01.2003.

-deposits of Lebanon is a rich Lagerstatten
+The Cretaceous sub-lithographic limestone deposits of Lebanon is a rich Lagerstaetten

 with an amazing diversity of fauna.

-The sublithographic limestone deposits of Lebanon are dated to the
+The sub-lithographic limestone deposits of Lebanon are dated to the

 Cenomanian Stage of the Middle Cretaceous, some 93 to 97 million years